amandeepmittal/amanhimself.dev/src/content/blog/build-a-progressive-web-app-using-react.md

 Let’s talk about this file a bit.
 The `short_name` is the name of app that will appear on Home Screen of device. `name` will appear on the splash screen. `icons` is important and is the main icon of our app and will appear along the `short_name` on home screen, just like a native mobile application.
 The size of the icon must be `192x192`.
 I haven't played around with other image formats but you can.
 [Here](https://i.imgur.com/RaN7Qey.png) is the link to a dummy logo for this walkthrough we are working on.
 Add it to the `public` directory.
 The 512 setting is for splash screen and is a requirement in auditing process.
 So here is the [link](https://i.imgur.com/TmblrhM.png) to download that.

-Next is `start_url` that notifies that the app was started frome Home Screen.
+Next is `start_url` that notifies that the app was started from Home Screen.
 Below it there are three more properties. `display` is for the appearance of the app, and I am making `theme_color` and `background_color` to be same since I want the application to match header background.

 We will now solve one of our issue in the previous audit.
 We are left with only some of them to resolve.